Clark, Wyoming: History

 John Colter, a member of the Lewis and Clark Expedition, and later well known mountain man, broke off from the expedition on the return trip in 1806, explored the Yellowstone area, and spent a winter near the future Clark.
 Chief Joseph of the Nez Perce, running from the US Army in 1877, came through the area, and out the mouth of Clark's Fork Canyon on his way to Canada.
 There was a battle between General Nelson A. Miles and some Bannock Indians along Little Rock Creek.
 The creek was named for one of the scouts involved in that battle.
 For a thorough narrative and analysis of the battle, see Walpole, Kyle BENNETT BUTTE: "BIVOUAC OF THE DEAD" A Narrative of Miles' Fight on the Clark's Fork and Analysis of a Monumental Historical Mystery.
 Orig 1998.
 Digital iBooks publication 2013.
 Bennett Creek is named for a Captain Bennett who was killed in the engagement.
 Part of the saga of Earl Durrand, outlaw and backwoodsman, was played out in Clark.

 Clark plus the Clark's Fork of the Yellowstone River were named for William Clark, of the Lewis and Clark Expedition.

 Wildlife

-The area is home to pronghorn antelope, mule and whitetail deer, elk, black and grizzly bear, Rocky Mountain Goats, and bighorn sheep.
-Some moose also live in and along the nearby mountains, as well as coyotes, wolves and mountain lions.
+The area is home to pronghorn, mule and white-tailed deer, Rocky Mountain elk, black and grizzly bear, mountain goats, and bighorn sheep.
+Some western moose also live in and along the nearby mountains, as well as coyotes, northwestern wolves and mountain lions.

 Climate

 According to the Köppen Climate Classification system, Clark has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
-The hottest temperature recorded in Clark was 105 °F on July 26, 1985, while the coldest temperature recorded was -44 °F on December 21, 1990.
+The hottest temperature recorded in Clark was 111 °F on July 13, 2026, while the coldest temperature recorded was -44 °F on December 21, 1990.